loriculberson/bootcamp-class-notes/merging-branches.md

 **Here’s the process:**

 1. You are likely starting on your `class-content` branch.
 Add and commit your changes on this branch.
-Type `git add -A`, `git commit -m "what work was done"`Then cd `NU-VIRT-FSF-PT-01-2023-U-LOLC`
+Type `git add -A`, `git commit -m "message of what work was done"`
 2. checkout to branch `main`

     a. `git checkout main`